kbatsuren/wiktra/README.md

-# Wiktra - A Python tool of Wiktionary Transliteration modules
+# Wiktra - Python tool of Wiktionary Transliteration modules

 Wiktra is a unicode transliteration tool as a python port of Wiktionary transliteration modules that are written in Lua at the following link. https://en.wiktionary.org/wiki/Category:Transliteration_modules